beauchamplab/rave/README.md

 ## Installation

-* RAVE requires the installation of the language "R" and other miscellaneous programming tools, including "RStudio".
+* RAVE requires the latest versions of the language "R" and "RStudio".
+Trying to install RAVE with older versions of "R" and "RStudio" will lead to unpredictable error messages.
 Please [click here for the prerequisite installation guide](./Installation.md) to install all needed tools for your operating system.

 * RAVE runs best on modern computers with multicore CPUs, [click here for suggested system configurations](./Requirements.md).